 Well, that’s a reality for a lot of people.

-Dynamic linking enables you to shift destinations to promotional pages like the lunch specials menu for that set period of time, when the offer is no longer available, it automatically switches back to your normal page or website.
+Dynamic linking enables you to shift destinations to promotional pages like the lunch specials menu for that set period of time.
+And when the offer is no longer available, it automatically switches back to your normal page or website.